-A baby monitors task is to consistently provide you with a reliable source of feedback on your babies safety and activities.
+A baby monitors task is to consistently provide you with a reliable source of feedback on your babies’ safety and activities.
 Video baby monitors are the gold standard for baby monitors.
 With these devices, you can see your baby on the monitor, as well as hear him.
-A high quality video monitor will let you see even the smallest movements your baby makes.
+A high-quality video monitor will let you see even the smallest movements your baby makes.

-You can not spend 24 hours a day every day in the same room as your baby if you desire to keep your sanity, and there will be times when you need to leave them asleep in another room while you do some chores or prepare a light bite etc.
+You can not spend 24 hours a day every day in the same room as your baby if you desire to keep your sanity, and there will be times when you need to leave them asleep in another room while you do some chores or prepare a light bite, etc.

 In the event you would like to be all the more ambitious, you could even like to attempt really see a film together or take a seat and appreciate a suitable meal by means of your partner?
-An excellent computer screen is the lone way to set your mind at ease.
+An excellent computer screen is a lone way to set your mind at ease.